ex0dus-0x/microkv/cli/README.md

     rm      Deletes a key-value pair by key
 ```

-The `--server` option is still a WIP, but `microkv-cli` can still interact with a local persistent key-value store like so:
+`microkv-cli` can still interact with a local persistent key-value store like so:

 ```
 $ microkv-cli mydb put -k mykey -v myvalue